gretelai/learning-paths/01-Getting-Started/Lesson-02-Synthetic-Data-and-Privacy/synthetic-data-and-privacy.md

 layout: tutorial
 learning-path: "Getting Started with Synthetic Data"
 learning-path-slug: "getting-started"
-title: "What is Synthetic Data"
+title: "Synthetic Data and Privacy"
-slug: "what-is-synthetic-data"
+slug: "synthetic-data-and-privacy" #Must be the same as the file name!
 description: "some fancy description"
 ---

-# Lesson-01-What-is-Synthetic-Data
+# Lesson-02-Synthetic-Data-and-Privacy